Philibert Vrau: Life

-His father was a manufacturer of sewing thread; his mother, Sophie Aubineau, was a Parisian.
+Vrau's father was a manufacturer of sewing thread; his mother, Sophie Aubineau, was a Parisian.
 He attended the municipal college of Lille.
 His teacher, a pupil of Victor Cousin, inspired him with an enthusiasm for philosophy.

 He gave up the practice of his Catholic religion for four years.
 During this time he was active in a purely philanthropic society for the aged poor.
-After his conversion in 1854 he turned this into a religious society.
+After his conversion to Catholicism in 1854, he turned this into a religious society.

-Philibert then had to retrieve heavy financial losses of the family firm.
-With his brother-in-law, the physician Dr. Camille Féron-Vrau (1831–1908), he established religious and beneficial societies for the working people, planned model dwellings for them, and also organized a society of employers and employees.
+Vrau then had to deal with the heavy financial losses of the family firm.
+With his brother-in-law, the physician Dr. Camille Féron-Vrau (1831–1908), he established religious and beneficial societies for working people, planned model dwellings for them, and also organized a society of employers and employees.
 They insisted on the right of the labourer to a living wage.

 Féron-Vrau was arrested in 1892 for allowing a religious element in the association of employers and employees of which he was president, and it was dissolved by law, but was soon revived under another name.
-Philibert Vrau was sentenced to a month's imprisonment and a fine for allowing some Sisters of Providence, in secular dress, to continue their superintendence of the women in his factory, a charge which they had begun in 1876.
+Philibert Vrau was sentenced to a month's imprisonment and a fine for allowing some Sisters of Providence, in secular dress, to continue their superintendence of the women in his factory, a charge that they had begun in 1876.